Case Companion - Adult

 If the defendant is serving a jail or prison sentence

 If the offender has been sentenced to prison they will go from local jail through intake at Coffee Creek Correctional Institution in Wilsonville, Oregon.
 The intake process takes about three to four weeks.
 Inmates are placed in facilities throughout Oregon based on individual inmate programming, housing, and safety needs.
 Generally all female inmates are housed at Coffee Creek Correctional Facility.
 You can register with VINE Link to be notified if an offender is moved from one facility to another.
-You can use this link to look up the status of an inmate and see some sentencing information.

 Frequently Asked Questions+ What's the earliest release date? + How might the earliest release date change?